LOZORD/xanadu/docs/characters.markdown

 ### The Knife (Chef)
   * Starts with knife
   * Can set up camp
-  * Can identify poisonous/non-poisonous food
+  * Can identify poisonous/non-poisonous plants
-  * Only person who can cook raw food
   * Requires translation
   * Starts with matches
   * Can carve up corpses